virtual-labs/exp-pathloss-shadowing-iiith/experiment/theory.md

 ## Pathloss with shadowing
-Now, after clearly understanding the concept of pathloss, have you wondered if the pathloss in any direction of the same distance is equal?
+Given these pathloss models, have you wondered if the pathloss in any direction at the same distance is equal?
 Not necessarily.
-This is due to the effect of shadowing!
-Not just the distance between the $T_{X}$ and $R_{X}$, but also the propogation environment, containing obstacles that lead to absorption, reflection, and scattering etc of the signal leads to an attenuation of the received signal power.
-This attenuation is a random value.
+The attenuation of the recieved signal power is not just due to the distance between the $T_X$ and $R_X$, but also because of the propogation environment containing obstacles that lead to absorption, reflection, and scattering of the signal.
 This leads to an additional term in the pathloss equation as follows

 $$
 \begin{aligned}